trimstray/the-book-of-secret-knowledge/README.md

 ## Who is Ninja Admin?

-- race of pure evil, who rule the network through a Monarchistic feudelic system
+- race of pure evil who rule the network through a monarchistic feudelic system
 - they never opened the door for strangers (or anyone at all)
+- they know very nasty piece of code like a fork bombs
+- they can make dd is not a disk destroyer
 - they are total badasses
-- they know very nasty piece of code like a fork bombs...
-- they can make dd is not a disk destroyer
+- they love the old admin nix-world school (devops? blaah...)

 ## Ninja Admin Collections

-Your [contributions](contributing.md) are always welcome!

 Repository | Description
 ---- | ----